alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 1. A row was made for every id-time pair in ``ct_flight``, which is returned as the index of the feature matrix.

-2. The output, and label, were sorted by the passed in ``time`` column.
+2. The output was sorted by cutoff time.
 Because of the sorting, it's often helpful to pass in a label with the cutoff time dataframe so that it will remain sorted in the same way as the feature matrix.
 Any additional columns past the ``id`` and ``cutoff_time`` will not be used for making features.

 3. The column ``flights.MAX(trip_logs.arr_delay)`` is not always defined.
 It can only have real values when there are historical flights to aggregate.
 Notice that for trip ``14``, there wasn't historical data when we made the feature a month in advance, but there were flights to aggregate when we shortened it to 5 days.
 These are powerful features that are often excluded in manual processes because of how hard they are to make.